canjs/canjs/docs/can-guides/topics/forms.md

 <input type="submit">
 ```

 Submit buttons by default will submit the form to the server when clicked.
 With CanJS apps, you usually want to handle this with JavaScript instead of using this default behavior.
-To do this, you just need to set up an event binding for the `click` event and use [https://canjs.com/doc/can-stache/keys/scope#scope_event scope.event] so you can call [https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault preventDefault] to prevent the form from being submitted automatically.
+To do this, you just need to set up an event binding and use [https://canjs.com/doc/can-stache/keys/scope#scope_event scope.event] so you can call [https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault preventDefault] to prevent the form from being submitted automatically.

 Here is an example of what happens by default.
 Click the Submit button an notice that the demo reloads: